stat545ubc-2023/Vancouver_Tree_Finder/README.md

 ### Files in Project Folder

-app.R : This is file is the code to the shiny app, the running R code can be found then be copied into R to test. vt.csv : This file contains the csv of the open dataset vancouver_trees ( The csv can be saved locally in an R project file to then be called if using the app R code)
+app.R : This is file is the code to the shiny app, the running R code can be found then be copied into R to test

+vt.csv : This file contains the csv of the open dataset vancouver_trees ( The csv can be saved locally in an R project file to then be called if using the app R code)
           sourced from:
           Vancouver, British Columbia, Canada https://opendata.vancouver.ca/explore/dataset/street-trees/information